asklindbraten/CourseTS2080/Lecture3.md

 - The UML is a modeling language, not a description of a detailed development process.

+### UML Objectives:

+- The UML is not intended to be a complete development method.
+It does not include a step-by-step development process.

+### Good to know!

+- Modern languages and modern operating systems are more complicated than those of 50 years ago because we expect much more of them.

+- UML has several kinds of models; it is not something you can master in a semester.

 ### Complexity of UML #1:

 - UML is a product of persons with varied goals and interests.
 It shares the qualities of the product of a democratic process.
 - It is not as clean or coherent as the product of a single will.
 - It also contains superfluous features (but different persons might disagree about precisely what is superfluous).
+- It contains overlapping features that are not always well integrated.
+Most of all, it lacks a consistent viewpoint.
+- Unlike a programming language, which has a fairly narrow usage, it is intended for all kinds of things, from business modeling to graphical programming.

 ### Complexity of UML #2: